ELAN: Electronic system for Agricultural Non-customs formalities

 Background

 The aim of ELAN is to support the implementation of some of the rules in Regulation 1308/2013.
-This Regulation establishes a common organisation of the markets for agricultural products (except for fishery and aquaculture products).
+That Regulation establishes a common organisation of the markets for agricultural products (except for fishery and aquaculture products).
 Among other requirements, it sets out rules on import and export licences, import duties, tariff quotas, safeguards, and export refunds.

 Resources